superryanguo/postDataWebGo/README.md

 A google protobuf decoder by posting data on web page based on Golang.

 ## Quick start:
-The google protobuf is not a self-descirbing format, so with a binary stream, pls prepare its proto type file, which needs to be uploaded when using this tool.
+The google protobuf is not a self-describing format, so with a binary stream, pls prepare its proto type file, which needs to be uploaded when using this tool.
 Normally, there're several steps:
 - Post data on the web page Input
 - Choose the proto file in DataAnalysisSource
-- Click on the mode, HardCore mode might be a easy way(just click the Analyze)
+- Click on the mode, HardCore mode might be an easy way(just click the Analyze)
 - If the Normal Mode, pls input the message type's name in MessageType
 - click Analyze
 - the result or error reason will show on the webpage